 Unless you only make one flower essence blend ever for your dog, you’re going to want to keep track of what you tried, and how well it worked.
 I suggest you label any flower essence blend with the date, your dog’s name, and what that particular blend addresses.

 You might label it, Buffy’s Calming Blend for Class, January 10, 2020.
 Another option is something like Buffy Blend #1 – Jan 2020.

 Keep a record in a notebook, a file on your computer, or a note on your phone to keep track of which essences you used for each blend.
 (Believe me, you think you’ll remember, but after a few variations, it’ll all be a blur.)

 Along with the essences used, try to remember to make a note of when your dog started responding to the new blend, how she responded, how long improvement continued, what types of improvements you saw, etc. This will help you tremendously down the road, and it will make for a fascinating history!

 Where to buy Bach flower remedies

 Individual Bach flower remedy stock bottles are available at most brick-and-mortar health food stores, as well as most online natural health stores.
-They can be found at popular online health food and supplement store, Vitacost.com, as well as Swanson’s, but honestly, almost any online natural health store should carry the full line of Bach flowers.
+They can be found at popular online health food and supplement stores such as Vitacost and Swanson’s, but honestly, almost any online natural health store should carry the full line of Bach flowers.

 If you’re looking for Healing Herbs English flower essences (prepared under the direction of Julian Barnard according to Dr. Bach’s original methods), try Flower Essences Services in California or Healing Herbs Online in the United Kingdom.